fionix-software/minaret/README.md

 This software source code is licensed under GNU General Public License (GPL) v3.0.

-You may not use any Fionix's project and brand identity (including project name, project icon / logo, Fionix logo etc.) and please do respect the decision.
+You cannot use any Fionix's project and brand identity (including project name, project icon / logo, Fionix logo etc.) and please do respect the decision.